colleeno/sass-lab/readme.md

 * set up your html file as usual
 * create a file for your sass, 'main.scss'
 * $sass --watch main.scss:main.css - this will add a .css file and listen and update your changes to .scss
+* link your css file in your html as usual

 One alternative is LESS.